RezaShahrestani/programme/courses/Pre-Course/Self-Study/README.md

 - If you have not completed the steps listed above from the `Responsive Web Design` certification and the `JavaScript Algorithms and Data Structures` certification by the time of the first Sunday session, you will not be able to continue with the course.

 - Stuck or need help?
 Please use your team Slack channel to ask for help from your fellow trainees.
-Asking for help, explaining the problems you have, and sharing your own knowledge with your fellow trainees are all very important skills to succeed in HackYourFuture, so start practicing now!
+Asking for help, explaining the problems you have, and sharing your own knowledge with your fellow trainees are all very important skills to succeed in HackYourFuture, so start practising now!